useR! 2025

 All participants (including attendees, speakers, sponsors and volunteers) at useR!
 2025 are required to agree to the following code of conduct.

-The code of conduct applies to all conference activities including talks, panels, workshops, and social events.
+The code of conduct applies to all conference activities including talks, panels, tutorials, and social events.
 It extends to conference-specific exchanges on social media, for instance posts tagged with #useR2025 on Bluesky, replies to such posts, and replies to the official social media accounts.

 Organizers will enforce this code throughout and expect cooperation in ensuring a safe environment for all.